*** DEBUG START ***

 North Korea ‘the most costly place’ to be Christian

-A PRESENTATION by Jim Stewart about the charity Open Doors UK highlighted its World Watch List, which ranks 50 countries in which Christians face the highest recorded levels of persecution.
+A PRESENTATION about the charity Open Doors UK highlighted its World Watch List, which ranks 50 countries in which Christians face the highest recorded levels of persecution.
 Top of the list was North Korea, he said — “the most costly place to be a Christian” — where it was illegal even to own a Bible, and where Christians were killed or sent to labour camps, he said.
 Somalia, “where even to be suspected of being a Christian puts you in danger”, came second, and Libya, third.
 One in seven Christians worldwide faced high levels of persecution, either through the “smash” or “squeeze” effect, he said.
 Despite these levels, however, the Church was growing in resilience in some areas, including the Democratic Republic of the Congo.

 Feedback on Governing Body’s business